xianzhi-wu/UTwente-TCS-M2-Project/Learning-Notes.md

 For classes, you can apply either final or abstract:\
 ***final***: Prevents the class from being inherited by other classes.\
-***abstract***:  cannot be used to create objects.
+***abstract***:  Cannot be used to create objects.
 To utilize an abstract class, it must be inherited from another class.

 For attributes and methods, the following modifiers are available:\
 ***final***: Attributes and methods cannot be overridden or modified.\